The-Back-Room/The-Back-Room.github.io/docs/themes/windows/nsfw.md

 {: .important }
 > {: .opaque }
 > {: .warning }
-> The following themes are for adults only.
+> The following is for adults only.
 By continuing past this page, you are agreeing that you are of legal age.
 >
 > We take **NO** responsibility for anyone who violates this rule.
 You are responsible for your own actions.
 >